rockyhaque/learn-git/chapters/chapter-4/README.md

 3. Handle duplicate keys and clean up unnecessary configurations.
 4. Customize Git settings for your workflow.

----

-## Prerequisites

-Basic familiarity with Git commands (e.g., `git init`, `git add`, `git commit`) and terminal usage is recommended.
-If you're new to Git, review Chapters 1 and 2 before starting this chapter.

----

 ## Start Your Journey

 Begin with [Lesson 1: Git Config](./lesson-1/README.md) to learn how to set and view Git configuration values at **local** and **global** levels.